Seeed-Studio/wiki-documents/docs/Edge/reTerminal/Application/reTerminal-build-UI-using-Qt-for-Python.md

 ---
-description:  Build Your Own UI Using Qt for Python
+description:  Qt for reTerminal with Python
-title:  Build Your Own UI Using Qt for Python
+title:  Qt for reTerminal with Python
 keywords:
   - Edge
   - reTerminal Application